Tab-Alk/InstantCare/README.md

 	2. Display the top three disease predictions along with descriptions and confidence scores.

 	3. Provide personalized recommendations and precautionary measures tailored to the user’s inputs.
+ #### Key Takeaway:
+A healthcare stakeholder (e.g., a remote consultation service provider) can leverage this tool to quickly triage patient symptoms and advise on next steps, improving patient engagement and reducing unnecessary hospital visits.

  ## Insights Deep Dive:
  Symptom-to-Disease Prediction